Join us on the greatest Great Vic ever as we ride from Robe to Torquay along the Limestone Coast and Great Ocean Road.

 To help make it easy, we provide all our volunteers with free transport, meals and accommodation.

-Each day we travel to a new town, set up camp and help out more than 3,000 riders.
+Each day we travel to a new town, set up camp and help out up to 5,000 riders.

-There are great places to see and things to do everywhere we go – it’s a fantastic way to experience some beautiful parts of Victoria.
+There are great places to see and things to do everywhere we go – it’s a fantastic way to experience some beautiful parts of Victoria, and in 2019, South Australia.

 Choose your role